 A. One of main reasons that businesses choose to adopt RHEL over CentOS is that RHEL subscribers are given access to vulnerability patches and bugfixes first.
 CentOS Stream changes that and will now be the first platform to receive the most secure code.

 Users who were manually installing packages like OpenSSL or Apache Web Server from the newest upstream source code will now have access to newer versions of these packages as native .rpms.

 In general, if you have adopted mature CI/CD, repo mirror management, and patch channel management, you will have more freedom and flexibility to adopt stability enhancements and security releases faster than are currently available through static repositories.

-A. Running package upgrades against the public CentOS Stream will result in multiple package updates per day and may open the user to non-stable builds of supporting Linux packages.
+A. Running package upgrades against the public CentOS Stream may result in unexpected updates of supporting Linux packages.
 Businesses who rely on the CentOS community to curate stable package versions will need to consider this in their test plans.

 If you choose to continue to adopt CentOS Stream, in general, the less continually you currently deliver your software, the more risk you will incur at release time.